AdobeDocs/experience-manager-cloud-service.en/help/overview/architecture.md

 Once a program is created with the AEM Sites, AEM Assets or AEM Forms solutions, the associated AEM instances will be represented in the form of AEM environments in this program.

-There are four types of environments available with AEM as a Cloud Service:
+There are four types of [environment](/help/implementing/cloud-manager/manage-environments.md) available with AEM as a Cloud Service:

 * Production environment: